oumaimare1/StartupApp/README.md

 # Deployement of Machine Learning model on Heroku using Docker and RestAPI

-In this project a multiple regression model is deployed on Heroku using Docker and Flask API.
+In this project, a multiple regression model is deployed on Heroku using Docker and Flask API.

 ![alt text](https://user-images.githubusercontent.com/77075553/104852589-2aeb5200-58fc-11eb-9cb7-8bbc559eae8c.jpeg)